Teachers often say that they wish their pupils were more responsible for their own learning.

 Develop critical thinking and a sense of themselves as co-creators.
 Consequently they work well with the teacher and with each other in the design and implementation of learning projects.
 The teacher is a participant in the learning experience.
 Teacher and students share in decision-making, with students taking an increasingly dominant role.
 The Teacher concentrates on facilitation and communication and supports students in using the skills they have acquired.

 Like an experienced “local guide” the teacher leads students through terrain.
 Like a guide the teacher offers tools, methods, techniques, and ways of interpreting the experience.
 The teacher-guide shares experiences and opens others to the experiences.
 The teacher-guide will help students toward independence.
-Learners can be assigned to work in groups on open-ended but carefully-designed projects.
+Learners can be assigned to work in groupson open-ended but carefully-designed projects.
+Utilizing a learning library can provide students with access to a wealth of educational content, such as e-books and webinars, to support their group projects and individual learning goals.
 Written criteria, learning contracts and evaluation checklists can help learners monitor their own progress.
 As they become more competent at setting goal and pace, learners can take on greater freedom and more difficult assignments.

 Self-directed learners